 Neither party will incur additional debt which would bind the other party nor tie up any assets, except by written consent of the parties or order of this court.
-The parties are urged to temporarily stop using joint credit cards, except for absolute necessities and only as a last resort.
-Joint credit cards may be used only for the necessities of life, and any party using a joint credit card after separation must be prepared to justify all charges as reasonable and necessary for necessities.
+The parties are cautioned to temporarily stop using joint credit cards, except for necessities.
+Joint credit cards may be used only for the necessities of life, and any party using a joint credit card after separation must be prepared to justify all charges as reasonable and necessary.